 If you are unsure if you need more education -- and you probably do -- seek out a mentor, someone highly respected in your field (who has branded himself or herself well), and ask for advice.

 Promote YourselfYou can have an amazing brand, but if no one knows about it, you are not going to have much success with your career development.
 And no one more than you has more reasons to promote your brand.

 Throw modesty out the window?
 There is a fine line between bragging and promoting -- and you need to learn it -- but it's always better to err on the side of promoting your brand than not.

-One interesting trend we've seen is of employers "Googling" the names of prospective job-seekers -- typing each name into one or more Internet search engines -- and basing initial candidate screening decisions partly on the number (and quality) of hits for each job-seeker.
+One interesting trend we've seen is of employers "Googling" the names of prospective job-seekers -- typing each name into one or more search engines -- and basing initial candidate screening decisions partly on the number (and quality) of hits for each job-seeker.
 The lesson?
 Your brand needs to have a strong online presence.

 And finally, don't forget to promote your brand on the job.
 Workers often assume the boss knows your accomplishments, but often times s/he does not.
 Certainly at review time, have a list of all you have achieved since your last review, but also consider finding ways to let the boss know your successes throughout the year.

 Become an ExpertNothing builds credibility in a career brand more than establishing yourself as an expert in your field.